SpiceSharp/SpiceSharpParser/README.md

 A object model library for spice netlists

 ## SpiceParser
 A parser library for spice netlists.
-It generates a parse tree from array of tokens
+It generates a parse tree from array of tokens and a object model of netlist (SpiceNetListLibrary)